bainternet/PHP-Hooks/README.md

 PHP-Hooks
 =========

-The PHP Hooks Class is a fork of the WordPress filters hook system rolled in to a class to be ported into any php based system  *  This class is heavily based on the WordPress plugin API and most (if not all) of the code comes from there.
+The PHP Hooks Class is a fork of the WordPress filters hook system rolled in to a class to be ported into any php based system

-This class is heavily based on the WordPress plugin API and most (if not all) of the code comes from there.
+*  This class is heavily based on the WordPress plugin API and most (if not all) of the code comes from there.

 Head Over to [http://bainternet.github.com/PHP-Hooks/][3] For more info